Public libraries play a key role in ensuring

 - Offer storytimes incorporating the six early literacy skills (PDF) that children need to develop in order to be ready to learn to read.

 - Prepare at-risk parents for their role as their child's first teacher through Parent/Caregiver workshops you offer in your community.
 Resource-packed Ohio Ready to Read Kits for libraries help you prepare for and present your workshops.
-The kits now include 2nd edition ECRR manuals and brochures!

 - Learn and share other effective ways to promote kindergarten readiness.
 Find tools throughout this site and contribute your own resources to the Ohio Ready to Read Library.